-Also the Wisser Vally Railway (Wissertalbahn) between Hermesdorf and Morsbach, as a section of the Wiehl Valley Railway system, got a cut above in the benchmark test and now is in the line for a medium-term reactivation in the opinion of the VDV.
+Also the Wisser Vally Railway (Wissertalbahn) between Hermesdorf and Morsbach, as a section of the Wiehl Valley Railway system, got a position above in the benchmark test and now is in line for a medium-term re-activation in the opinion of the VDV.

 After a reactivation of the section Hermesdorf - Morsbach it could look like this: Steam locomotive 'Waldbröl' is leaving the Koempel tunnel (photo composition by Detlef Zirpel)

 A worksop on the part of the Upper Berg County and the adjacent councils, that was planned already two years ago, could now finally be realised as video conference on November 23rd, 2020.
-While the original intention for the Wiehl Valley Railway was to develop a 'Regionale'-project, the focus now clearly shifted to develop a strategy for the reactivation of the Wiehl Valley Railway for the regular local rail transport.
-The workshop resulted in a four-point plan, according to which the feasibility study of 2016 shall be brought up to date.
-By that not just rail traffic, but also the remaining short-distance public transport shall be looked at in a total transport concept.
-In our view, this would eliminate one of the cardinal faults of the last feasibility study.
+While the original intention for the Wiehl Valley Railway was to develop a 'Regionale'-project, the focus now clearly shifted to develop a strategy for the re-activation of the Wiehl Valley Railway for the regular local rail transport.
+The workshop resulted in a four-point plan, according to which the feasibility study of 2016 will be brought up to date.
+By that not just rail traffic, but also the remaining short-distance public transport will be looked at as a total transport concept.
+In our view, this would eliminate one of the principal faults of the last feasibility study.